imlainwired/imlainwired/README.md

 </p>

 ## About-Me: 💻
-I'm wired-user, a student.
+I'm a wired-user, a student.
 I focus on web penetration testing and low level programming.
 My goal is to make money and go deeper into computers.

 ## Tools & Languages: 🛡️
 <p align="center">